elegant-scipy/elegant-scipy/markdown/ch5.markdown

 ```

 Let's use these hand-computed arrays to build a CSR matrix in SciPy.
-We can check our work by comparing the `.todense()` output from our COO and
+We can check our work by comparing the `.A` output from our COO and
 CSR representations to the numpy array `s2` that we defined earlier.

 ```python